 - The My Profile page

-- The area displaying the plan content when clicking on the What’s Included button of the Subscription Plan page
+- The area displaying the plan content when using the What’s Included button of the Subscription Plan page

 - The Results page of the Global Search